ygordon/dragn_hunter/README.md

 <br/>

-**Config File Description**
+##Configuration File
-The configuration should be a text file with two tab separated columns of data (an example, _config.txt_ is provided).
+The config file should be a text file with two tab separated columns of data (an example, _config.txt_ is provided).
 The left-hand columns define the input data structure as listed below:

 parameter | description
 ----------|------------